.⋅ॱ˙˙ॱᐧ.˳˳.⋅ 20% off calendars and greeting cards! .⋅ॱ˙˙ॱᐧ.˳˳.⋅ .⋅ॱ˙˙ॱᐧ.˳˳.⋅ 20% off calendars and greeting cards! .⋅ॱ˙˙ॱᐧ.˳˳.⋅

 $25.00

-Through essays that delve into history and practice and case studies that demonstrate practical strategies, Design Against Racism explores how designers of all disciplines can address, through their work, the legacies of racism and oppression.
-A powerful blend of essays on design history, illustrated case studies, and discussions of methods to approach design work, the book is a historical and philosophical exploration of the impact of design on underserved communities, examining the field’s shortcomings as well as its potential to create positive change.
+Through essays that delve into history and practice and case studies that demonstrate practical strategies, Design Against Racism explores how designers of all disciplines can address the legacies of racism and oppression.
+A powerful blend of essays on design history, illustrated case studies, and discussions of approaches, the book is a historical and philosophical exploration of the impact of design on underserved communities, examining the field’s shortcomings and its potential to create positive change.

 Topics from author Omari Souza, founder of the annual State of Black Design conference, and contributing design professionals include: